liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 Though she was hiding her true identity, but she could not conceal the sincerity that shone in her eyes.

-"Please tell me more.
-About what you said about meddling and being dragged into something."
+Emilia: \[Please tell me more.
+About what you said about meddling and being dragged into something.\]

-"――.
+Musica: \[――.
 Really, are you sure you're not trying to buy time?
-You're waiting to see what those people in the dragon carriage behind will do, aren't you?"
+You're waiting to see what those people in the dragon carriage behind will do, aren't you?\]

-"It's nothing like that!"
+Emilia: \[It's nothing like that!\]

-"――I don't have much expectation from that side."
+Petra: \[――I don't have much expectation from that side.\]

 Petra answered clearly in place of Emilia, whose voice was trembling from being suspected.